pranavkumar4975/demo/README.md

 # demo
+Myself Pranav Kumar and
-This si created to study Git in detai.
+This Repository is created to study Git in detail.